marbl/canu/documentation/source/quick-start.rst

 And finally, assemble the output of trimming, twice::

  canu -assemble \
-   -p ecoli -d ecoli-erate-0.025 \
+   -p ecoli -d ecoli-erate-0.013 \
    genomeSize=4.8m \
-   errorRate=0.025 \
+   errorRate=0.013 \
    -pacbio-corrected ecoli/trimming/ecoli.trimmedReads.fastq

  canu -assemble \
-   -p ecoli -d ecoli-erate-0.035 \
+   -p ecoli -d ecoli-erate-0.025 \
    genomeSize=4.8m \
-   errorRate=0.035 \
+   errorRate=0.025 \
    -pacbio-corrected ecoli/trimming/ecoli.trimmedReads.fastq

 The directory layout for correction and trimming is exactly the same as when we ran all tasks in the same command.
 Each unitig construction task needs its own private work space, and in there the 'correction' and 'trimming' directories are empty.
+The error rate always specifies the error in the corrected reads which is typically <1% for PacBio data and <2% for Nanopore data (<1% on newest chemistries).

 Assembling Oxford Nanopore data
 --------------------------------